 Theatre nurses are nurses primarily focusing on operations, surgeries and procedures.
-While there are a whole host of specialisations within theatre nursing, such as ophthalmology, obstetrics, cosmetic, the main aim of a theatre nurse is to work closely with operating team.
+While there are a whole host of specialisations within theatre nursing, such as ophthalmology, obstetrics, cosmetic, the main aim of a theatre nurse is to work closely with the operating team.
 The role requires the holder to be flexible as many theatre nurse are responsible for a number of tasks through preoperative, anaesthetic, surgical and recovery phases.

 Theatre nurses work with patients at their most vulnerable time, offering a uniquely rewarding yet challenging role.
 Theatre nurses work primarily in hospital operating theatres and anaesthetic/recovery areas; however, they can also be involved with procedures on wards, clinics or in other specialist areas.
 As people’s lives are in the hands of the theatre staff, the role requires a confident, focused and cool approach, often under high pressure.